 2. Fold the strip in half lengthwise, with right sides together, matching up the folded end.
 Pin in place then stitch along the raw edge with a 1/4’’ seam to form a tube.
 Backstitch at the folded end.
 Sew the end of the tube closed at the raw edge end using a tiny seam allowance.
 This will make it easier to turn the tube right side out with the turning tool.
 Leave this end open if you are not using a turning tool.

-3. Turn the fabric tube right side out using a tube turning tool (A).
+3. Turn the fabric tube (the basic scrunchie) right side out using a tube turning tool (A).
 Insert the tube in the opening and feed it through to the opposite end (B).
 Take the stick and push the fabric through the tube from the outside (C).
 Work the fabric down the tube turning it right side out (D).
 The tube I grabbed wasn’t quite big enough to slide the fabric all the way through (I couldn’t find my 1/2’’ tube) but if you get it started it is easy to finish the job.
 No need to iron the seam flat, I find that it doesn’t make a difference.